jvican/jvican.github.io/content/post/reduce-compile-times.md

 implementation of a macro.
 You better catch them early so that they don't kill the productivity of your team.

+This is a long blog post so it may take you some time to digest.
 Put on your profiling hat and let's get our hands dirty.

 ## The codebase